Kiss Me Red: Cheap Trick version

-"Kiss Me Red" was covered by the American rock band Cheap Trick, for their ninth studio album The Doctor and was released as a European single in 1986.
-The single was released as a 7-inch single in Europe, while a promotional 12-inch single was issued in the US, featuring the song on both sides of the vinyl.
+"Kiss Me Red" was covered by the American rock band Cheap Trick, for their ninth studio album, The Doctor, and was released as a European single in 1986.
+A 7-inch single was released in Europe, while a promotional 12-inch single was issued in the US, featuring the song on both sides of the vinyl.
 The B-side on the 7-inch vinyl was "Name of the Game", which was taken from The Doctor.
 Originally, Epic Records had Cheap Trick record "Kiss Me Red" as they believed it would be a potential hit single for the band.
 It was set to be released as the leading US single from The Doctor, but was replaced by "It's Only Love".

 Promotion

 Unlike "It's Only Love", no music video was filmed to promote the single, but the band did perform the song live on the American TV show The Rock 'n' Roll Evening News, along with the tracks "It's Only Love" and "I Want You to Want Me".
 Upon release, adverts for The Doctor album highlighted "Kiss Me Red" as a stand-out track.